martin-nef/mega-portfolio/README.md

 * Run the following commands at the project root
   * `npm install`
   * `npm start`
-* the site will now be hosted locally at http://localhost:3000/
+* The site will now be hosted locally at http://localhost:3000/

 ## Tools